Category Archives: Maine

 On the other hand, an unusually large lot, with a perfect view and close to where you want to live, might be worth half as much as the house, or even more, if you can manage the financing.

-The cost of the lot in Detroit, Maine is the cost of everything necessary to pay for before the building of the house can start.
+The cost of the lot in New Sharon, Maine is the cost of everything necessary to pay for before the building of the house can start.
 This is mentioned because, although one lot may seem less expensive than some other lot, when the leveling is considered and the utilities that may be in and paid for in one place may have to be added in another place, the price picture may change.
 Consider all the cost.

 The Soil and Land Structure

 Another thing to remember when looking at lots for sale, is the quality of the soil to make sure it will raise shrubs, a good lawn, and also a garden if you wish to raise one.
-Of course, you can have soil hauled in, but this cost must be added to the cost of the lot.
+Of course, you can have soil hauled in, but this cost must be added to the cost of the lot.Sometimes the substructure is such that it is difficult to get a good foundation for your house in Maine.
+Beware of a lot that has been filled to a depth of several feet within the last twenty years.
+Your foundation must extend below the fill to make it satisfactory.

 Be sure that you have the right lot, because if you build on someone else’s lot, you have built the house for him.
 The house belongs to the one who owns the lot.
 In many foreign countries this is not so; people lease the land and build their houses on it, and are free to move them if they wish, but in America the house and the land belong together.